department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.
+Find out how to apply for Veterans grave markers, headstones, and medallions to honor the service of a Veteran or eligible family member.

 </div>